SSWConsulting/SSW.Rules.Content/rules/how-to-name-documents/rule.md

 - **Add relevant metadata where possible**

 If a document library is configured with metadata fields, add as much relevant information as you can.
 Metadata is more highly regarded by search than the contents within documents, so by adding relevant terms to a documents metadata, you will almost certainly have a positive effect on the relevance of search results.

-- **Use descriptive file names and titles**

-The file name and title is regarded more highly by search than the content within documents.
-Also, the title or file name is what is displayed in the search results, so by making it descriptive, you are making it easier for people who perform searches to identify the purpose of your document.